alexboia/WP-Trip-Summary/README.txt

 First officially distributed version.

 == Upgrade Notice ==

+= 0.2.3 =
+Upgrade to this version for additional features and improved plug-in stability

 = 0.2.2 =
 Upgrade to this version for improved security of the track and cache file storage directory